corihuang/corihuang.github.io/_projects/button-company-pages.md

 ## Visual Design and Results

-With all the hard-earned inputs in hand, I sat down to review sketches and synthesize information.
-I put together the page layouts and held two review sessions with stakeholders.
-This part actually went really well.
-Front loading the alignment exercises meant my designs hit the mark with the team, and when folks gave feedback, they were very clear and used words we'd all heard before.
+All the hard-earned inputs provided some raw ideas for when I put together the page layouts.
+Front loading the alignment exercises helped make the stakeholder reviews at this stage smoother.
+The designs reflected the goals and decisions we discussed, and when folks gave feedback, they drew from the vocabulary and discussions from earlier to communicate clearly.

 The web developer, Jeff, built out my designs in small pieces so that we could roll out small changes quickly and monitor for any bugs or performance changes.